gnosischain/documentation/updates/archive/2021/xdai-weekly-recap-14-05-2021.md

 ### Project Page Updates

-Explore xDai diversity and the the more than 100+ projects and growing currently deployed on the xDai chain.
+Explore xDai diversity and more than 100+ projects and growing currently deployed on the xDai chain.
 We updated our projects page to include additional NFT and DeFi projects and more.
 If you have a project utilizing xDai, please get in touch so we can add it to our list.

 ### Cryptokek Integration